 A silence sharp enough to bruise.

-Natsuki lowered the shard onto her desk, hands trembling.
+Natsukin looked at the shard, holding it up by the necklace.
+The she lowered it into a drawer in her desk, hands trembling.
 Her heartbeat felt too loud, too fast, too scared.

-The canvas behind her glowed under the emerald sun she had painted — a world peaceful and beautiful.
+The canvas in front of her, closer to her windows, glowed under the emerald sun she had painted, a world peaceful and beautiful.
 A world nothing like the one inside her chest.

 Cythera and Damon sat on the sand, the untouched half of the Bottomless Basket between them.
 The sky was melting into amber and rose-gold.
 The water shimmered like painted glass.